anodo123/Glaucoma_Detection_Project/README.md

-**Glaucoma Detection Project**
+****Glaucoma Detection Project****
-Overview
+**Overview**
-This project implements a deep learning system for detecting glaucoma in retinal images using CNN and U-Net architectures.
-The model achieves up to 92% accuracy, aiding in early diagnosis and treatment.
+This project implements a deep learning system for detecting glaucoma in retinal images using Convolutional Neural Networks (CNN) and U-Net architectures.
+The model achieves an accuracy of up to 92%, facilitating early diagnosis and treatment of this critical condition.

-Features
+**Features**
-High accuracy in glaucoma detection
+High Accuracy: Achieves up to 92% accuracy in glaucoma detection.
-Real-time analysis of retinal images
+Real-Time Analysis: Capable of analyzing retinal images in real-time to assist clinicians.
 Technologies
-Python
+Programming Language: Python
-TensorFlow/Keras
+Deep Learning Framework: TensorFlow/Keras
-OpenCV
+Image Processing: OpenCV
-NumPy
+Numerical Computation: NumPy
-Dataset
+**Dataset**
 The dataset folder contains:

 Model: Pre-trained models for quick inference.
-Training Data: A comprehensive set of retinal images used to train the model, including both healthy and glaucomatous samples.
+Training Data: A comprehensive set of retinal images, including both healthy and glaucomatous samples.
-Testing Data: A separate set of images used to evaluate the model's performance.
+Testing Data: A separate set of images for evaluating model performance.
-Usage
-Place retinal images in the data directory.
+**Usage**
+The Model can be tesed on test dataset or on newer retinal images.
-Train the model using the training data.
+The Code for testing the model is provided in the python notebook.

-Predict on new images using the testing data.
-Future Work
+**Future Work**
 Improve model accuracy through transfer learning and additional preprocessing techniques.
-Develop a user-friendly interface for clinicians.
+Develop a user-friendly interface for clinicians to facilitate the diagnosis process.